 The collection also includes two letters from F. S. McCawley (Reeves's uncle) to Ransom R. Reeves (Reeves's brother), as well as a Reeves family genealogy.

-Artie Lee Reeves, a descendant, donated the collection to the Illinois Historical Survey in 1963, with the assistance of Norman Graebner.
+Artie Lee Reeves, a descendant, donated the collection to the Library in 1963, with the assistance of Norman Graebner.
 Cora B. Reeves, of Tuscola, Ill., provided the genealogical information, also in 1963.